survivejs/react-book/pages/index.md

 Please check out [the online version](webpack_react/introduction) of the book to get started!
 The book source is available through [GitHub](https://github.com/survivejs/webpack_react).

-Although the book is freely available under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) license, financial support is welcome.
-It will allow me to devote more time developing the content.
-If you think this is a worthy cause, you can purchase [an electronic copy of the book](https://leanpub.com/survivejs_webpack).
+The book is freely available under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+You can support creation of new content by [purchasing a digital copy of the book](https://leanpub.com/survivejs_webpack).

 ## What are the prerequisites?